-If the Jones fracture is not significant, it is typically treated with a cast, splint, or a walking boot for six to eight weeks.
-This treatment is sufficient for 75 percent of mild Jones fractures.
-Patients are advised not to put weight on the injured foot until instructed so.
+If you have a mild Jones fracture, it is usually treated with a cast, splint, or a walking boot for six to eight weeks.
+This treatment is sufficient for 75 percent of these cases.
+We advise not to put weight on the injured foot until instructed so.
 However, if the fracture is acute, surgery may be needed.

-In most cases, rehabilitation can begin once the cast is removed, and you will gradually be able to resume your normal activities.
+In most cases, we can begin the rehabilitation process once the cast is removed, and you will gradually be able to resume your normal activities.
 Rehabilitation may take an additional two to three weeks.
 Your age may also play a role in healing time.
 Younger people are known to heal faster from bone injuries.
 If there is delayed healing, a bone stimulator may be used.